-This large weekender tote combines some of our favorite fabric types: natural, nubby twill, soft faux suede, and happy gingham for a pop of color and pattern.
+This large weekender tote combines some of our favorite fabric types: nubby twill, soft faux suede, and happy gingham for a pop of color and pattern.
 It also has the perfect soft feel, which makes it extremely packable.
 Not so soft and slouchy that it puddles on the floor, but also not so stiff that it seems to stand at attention if you set it down.
 Fill it up for a weekend getaway.
 Take it with you on your weekend shopping excursions.
 Or use it to carry your sewing and craft projects.

 The Tote is the focal point bag in our Weekender Trio of travel storables.
 If you love it, you’ll also like the matching Roomy Zippered Wristlet Pouch and the handy Zippered Mini Key Ring Pouch – both of which are featured in some of the images above and below.

-Links are provided below for our fabric choices, but the classic mix of twill, faux suede, and cotton is an easy combination to adjust to fit your favorite colors and patterns.
+Our classic mix of twill, faux suede, and cotton is an easy combination to adjust to fit your favorite colors and patterns.

 Our tote finishes at approximately 17″ wide x 20″ high with a 6″ base and sides and a strap drop of about 12″.